MicrosoftDocs/memdocs/windows-365/enterprise/report-connected-frontline-cloud-pcs.md

 The report shows the following data aggregated for the last 28 days:

-- Number of currently connected Frontline Cloud PCs.
+- **Current connections**: Number of currently connected Frontline Cloud PCs.
-- Maximum number of connected Frontline Cloud PCs for each day in the filtered range (7 or 28 days).
+- **Most concurrent connections**: Highest number of connected Frontline Cloud PCs for each day in the filtered range (7 or 28 days).
-- Maximum concurrency limit.
+- **Limit**: Maximum concurrency limit, whichi s equal to the number of licenses purchased.
-- Warnings for approaching and reaching the maximum concurrency limit.
+- **Reached concurrency limit**: Warnings for approaching and reaching the maximum concurrency limit.

 This report is specific to Windows 365 Frontline and doesn't apply to other Windows 365 plans.
 If no Windows 365 Frontline licenses have been purchased on your tenant, no data is in the report.